Htet-Aung-Shane/odoo_auto_backup/README.md

 4. Make odoo.sh script file executable
 5. Access permission for .pgpass to 640
 6. Test
-7. Writing Cron Job
+7. Write Cron Job
-## Clone The Repository
+## 1. Clone The Repository

 Firstly, you can clone the repository or directly download the repository folder.

-## Update the .pgpass with your credentials
+## 2. Update the .pgpass with your credentials

 Open the folders with your Code Editor, IDE, text editor, or terminal.
 Update the .pgpass file with your credentials.

 ```shell
 localhost:5432:db_mttech:mttech:password
 ```
-## Update odoo.sh with your desired paths
+## 3. Update odoo.sh with your desired paths

 Update the odoo.sh file with your desired paths.